dell/csm-docs/content/docs/concepts/csidriver/features/powerflex.md

 8. Activate the CIAM Login Client

 This step activates and synchronizes the CIAM OAuth2 client created so that it becomes a login-capable client in PowerFlex CIAM.
+CIAM creates a user in Keycloak realm of embedded keycloak and assigns it the given role.

 ``` bash
 curl -k -X PATCH https://$IN_IP/rest/v1/login-clients/$CIAM_CLIENT_ID --header 'Accept: application/json' --header 'Content-Type: application/json' --header "Authorization: Bearer ${PM_TOKEN}" --data '{}'